 (Yes, there are lots of details that took a long time to learn.
 If you want to know more RIGHT NOW, feel free to email or call me.
 My contact info shows up later in this article.

-Also: within the next week, there will be a second article for those who want more detail on precise methods and tactics.
+Also: within a short time, there will be a second article for those who want more detail on precise methods and tactics.

-I’m happy to help a brother or sister in blue.
+I’m always happy to help a brother or sister in blue.